Spin-Flavor Precession Phase Effects in Supernova: Non-zero mixing angle

 Fig. \ref{random initial for 5e16} shows the same results for $\mu=5\times 10^{-16}\mu_B$.
 Here we see a few differences from Fig. \ref{random initial for 1e16}.
 First, the survival probability of $\bar\nu_e$ drops to significantly lower values.
 This is because for larger $\mu$ the SFP resonance is more adiabatic according to Eq. (\ref{gamma B}), which makes the $\bar\nu_e \to \nu_x$ transition more efficient.
 Second, some numerical results are slightly out of the analytical uncertainty region at late times.
 This is because our analytical treatment is based on the decoupling approximation in which SFP and MSW resonances can be treated as two separate two-level problems within the Landau-Zener formalism.
 Due to the widening of SFP resonance examined in Section III, this approach eventually fails at late times, especially for larger $\mu B$ values.

 Fig. \ref{random initial for 1e15} shows our results for an even larger magnetic moment of $\mu=10\times 10^{-16} \mu_B$.
 In this figure two things can be observed: First, the uncertainty predicted by our analytical approach becomes zero at late post-bounce times.
-This is because the SFP moves inside and happens under a stronger magnetic field. $\mu B$ value eventually becomes large enough to render SFP resonance completely adiabatic at late times.
+This is because the SFP moves inside and happens under a stronger magnetic field.
+Eventually, the $\mu B$ value at the SFP resonance becomes large enough to render it completely adiabatic at late times.
 MSW resonance is also adiabatic for the model that we work with.
 In this case, the predicted uncertainty vanishes.
 In other words since both resonances are adiabatic analytical approach suggests that there is no phase effect.
 However, (and this is the second observation) we see that the numerical results still indicate the presence of a phase effect.
 This is due to the failure of the decoupling scheme.
-As discussed in Section III, the SFP resonance becomes wider at late post bounce times.
+As discussed in Section III, the SFP resonance becomes wider at late post-bounce times.
 This widening effect is even more pronounced for large $\mu$.
 We conclude that if SFP and MSW resonances overlap, the phase effect may still be there even when individual resonances seem to be adiabatic from a straightforward application of the Landau-Zener approach.